Martin Tyler: SBS Television Australia

-United States of America and Canada
+Fox Sports (United States)

 Fox used Tyler's Sky commentary to cover the 2010 UEFA Champions League Final.
-This is the first time the Champions League final was broadcast on a major American television network.
+It was the first time the Champions League final had been broadcast on a major American television network.
 In addition, he led ESPN's coverage of the 2010 FIFA World Cup and was set to return for the 2014 tournament.
 However, on 8 January 2014, ESPN and Tyler announced they had mutually agreed to part ways ahead of the 2014 World Cup so that he can focus on Premier League games live on Sky Sports.

 Other work

 Having established himself as a leading ITV commentator in the 1980s, Tyler also took on a large amount of freelance work.
 He has worked for Screensport, commentating on the Freight Rover Trophy Area in 1985 and the Screensport Super Cup in 1986, as well as several South American qualifying matches for the 1990 World Cup.

-Between 1986 and 1990, Tyler was a regular voice on Octagon CSI's international feed of Serie A along with Peter Brackley.
-In May 1988, he was the commentator on Sky Television's first football match coverage - a friendly between Manchester United and AC Milan at Old Trafford (the channel had previously broadcast externally produced highlights packages).
+Between 1986 and 1993, Tyler was a regular voice on Octagon CSI's international feed of Serie A along with Peter Brackley.
+In May 1988, he was the commentator on Sky Television's first football match coverage – a friendly between Manchester United and AC Milan at Old Trafford (the channel had previously broadcast externally produced highlights packages).

-With his Sky Sports colleague Alan Smith and the former Arsenal and West Ham United player Stewart Robson, Tyler commentated on the English-language international coverage of the UEFA Champions League and the UEFA Euro since the 2015-16 season, managed by UEFA and IMG as well as the FA Cup and the Community Shield managed by the FA and IMG.
+With his Sky Sports colleague Alan Smith and the former Arsenal and West Ham United player Stewart Robson, Tyler commentated on the English-language international coverage of the UEFA Champions League and the UEFA Euro since the 2015–16 season, managed by UEFA, as well as the FA Cup and the Community Shield managed by the FA.